 27 Best Cheap Stocks To Buy Now

 After tumbling sharply in the early months of the COVID-19 pandemic, stocks posted a remarkable turnaround, rallying hard through 2020 and all the way until the end of 2021, albeit with a few hiccups.
-The specter of rising inflation and interest rates began to take its toll in early 2022, however, with the market as a whole, and high-multiple stocks in particular, selling off sharply in January and remaining volatile thus far through spring.
+The specter of rising inflation and interest rates began to take their toll in early 2022, however, with the market as a whole, and high-multiple stocks in particular, selling off sharply in January and remaining volatile in the third quarter of 2022.